gopalkumar315/ridona/README.md

 }
 var_dump($emails);
 ```
+**Please have in mind when you want to extract string from chunks using regex, in every iteration you get specific size of the file and becasue of that maybe some part of the string you want to find be incomplete and regex could'nt find it so use large  `chunk_size` or use  `entire_mode() ` **<br>
-You can use any regex, just pass it as second parameter to `Extract::do()`.
+You can use any regex, just pass it as second parameter to `Extract::do()`.<br>
+You can also define more regexes in `Pattern.php` file.<br>
 * by_entire()
   If you use this method you load the entire file into memory at once (using `file_get_contents()`) and maybe encounter memory exhaustion problem.
  ```php